Exploring investor behavior in Bitcoin: a study of the disposition effect: Background

 Second, the overall system design imposes economic limitations as the computational power invested into the network needs to be balanced in equilibrium to avoid the system's collapse.
-A collapse could happen as soon as the one-off ``stock'' benefit of attacking the network is more attractive than its maintenance as the trust that emerges out of the proof-of-work method is costly and limiting~\cite{Budish2018}.
-Also, Ford and B\"{o}hme~\cite{Ford2019} investigated a potential attack vector that includes an irrational Byzantine attack.
-The attacker would lose money within the Bitcoin system but has ``hedged'' his bet in a financially connected system like Ethereum, hence ultimately making an overall profit.
-The only possible way to circumvent such arbitrary attacks would be to enforce strong identities, contradicting the main design assumptions of primarily honest and rational behaviour.
-A similar contradiction of the necessity to redesign the blockchain system to make it compatible with the real-world legal system is brought forward by Schuster~\cite{Schuster2019}.
-He argues that the necessary design changes would classify the claimed advantages of a blockchain irrelevant, hence from his perspective rendering the blockchain as a whole as ``[...] largely pointless''~\cite[p.~29]{Schuster2019} and bringing no benefit to the current economic system.
-This critical view is shared by Roubini, who claims the whole crypto economy as a big heist, ``[...]giving rise to an entire criminal industry, comprising unregulated offshore exchanges, paid propagandists, and an army of scammers looking to fleece retail investors[...]''\cite[p.~1]{Roubini2019} and the biggest bubble in human history~\cite{TheEconomist2018}.
+A collapse could happen as soon as the one-off ``stock'' benefit of attacking the network is more attractive than its maintenance as the trust that emerges out of the proof-of-work method is costly and limiting~\citep{Budish2018}.
+Also \cite{Ford2019} investigated a potential attack vector that includes an irrational Byzantine attack.
+The attacker would lose money within the Bitcoin system but has ``hedged'' his bet in a financially connected system like Ethereum, ultimately making an overall profit.
+The only possible way to circumvent such arbitrary attacks would be to enforce strong identities, contradicting the main design assumptions of primarily honest and rational behavior.
+A similar contradiction of the necessity to redesign the blockchain system to make it compatible with the real-world legal system is brought forward by \cite{Schuster2019}.
+He argues that the necessary design changes would classify the claimed advantages of a blockchain irrelevant, hence from his perspective rendering the blockchain as a whole as ``\emph{[...] largely pointless}'' and bringing no benefit to the current economic system.
+This critical view is shared by \cite{Roubini2019}, who describes the whole crypto economy as a big heist, ``\emph{[...] giving rise to an entire criminal industry, comprising unregulated offshore exchanges, paid propagandists, and an army of scammers looking to fleece retail investors[...]}''.

-Despite strong criticism across academic fields, the cryptoasset economy is still a growing business sector.
-Hileman and Rauchs~\cite{Hileman2017}, who analysed nonpublic data for the global cryptocurrency market (150 different cryptocurrencies, covering 38 countries from five world regions), found that the ecosystem is still a rapidly evolving industry.
-Since Bitcoin was the first cryptocurrency in place and is still the most used one with the highest market capitalisation~\cite[p.~16, 18]{Hileman2017}, we measured the disposition effect on the Bitcoin cryptocurrency.
+Despite strong criticism across academic fields, the cryptoasset economy is still a growing business sector. \cite{Hileman2017}, who analyzed nonpublic data for the global cryptoasset market (150 different cryptoassets, covering 38 countries from five world regions), found that the ecosystem is still a rapidly evolving industry.
+Since Bitcoin was the first cryptoasset in place and is still the most used one with the highest market capitalisation~\citep{Hileman2017}, Bitcoin is the focus of our study.